 Each week our editors will pick the top questions from the mailbag and present them to the appropriate specialist on our panel of experts for review.
 We aim to have a response via e-mail within 7 work days.
 Q&A will be posted anonymously without stating contact details such as email, company name or website.

-Before filling in the form below, please do a keyword search to review previously submitted questions.
+Before contacting CSIC, please do a keyword search to review previously submitted questions.
 Here is the most common Q&A:

 How do I confirm the seller is legitimate?

 This article explains how to conduct affordable due diligence and confirm if the seller has the ability to produce your product at the desired level of quality.
 You may also want to watch the following short tutorials: Video 1: Finding Suppliers & Video 2: Evaluating Suppliers

 How do I avoid scams?

 The scams in China are constantly evolving.
 Do a keyword search for “scam” at CSIC to read about the latest scams and how to avoid them.
 Check out www.SupplierBlackList.com.
 You may also want to watch the following sort video: Avoiding Scams

 I think I am the victim of a scam.
 What can I do?